gravitational/teleport/rfd/0052-passwordless.md

 * Apply both attestation lists, with the potential to create lists that are impossible to satisfy.

-Due to the above, the design makes the following suggestions, in order of
-preference:

-1. Do not implicitly restrict passwordless devices; or
-2. Drop implicit passwordless restrictions if any attestation settings are provided by admins.

-(1) is tied to the observation that there is little benefit in restricting PIN-based devices from passwordless - attack vectors are essentially the same, since devices fall back to PINs.
-This keeps the implementation uniform and without hidden behaviors.

-(2) allows Teleport to ship with a canned set of roots, but ditches those in favor of admin choices whenever they are present.
-It aims to keep system behavior simple and honors admin decisions.
+The design makes the decision to ship with a canned set of roots for passwordless, but those roots are dropped as soon as the admin defines _any_ attestation lists, in order to avoid configurations that are impossible to satisfy.
+The presence of an admin-defined attestation list is also interpreted as a decision, by the admin, to take control over such configurations.

 ### Security